 Wire coat hanger climbing frame | Ropes in house, aviary and bird room | Homemade foraging toys | A Willow Wreath | Homemade swings | Flowers | Foliage | Charity Shops | Cardboard boxes | Books | Toy-shy birds

-Creatures as intelligent as parrots need occupation.
-We cannot spend all our time with them so toys fulfil a valuable function in keeping captive birds happy and less liable to develop unwanted behaviours like plucking, screaming or repetitive movements.
+Keeping captive birds happy and entertained means they’re less likely to develop unwanted behaviours like plucking, screaming or repetitive movements.

-Here are ten of my favourites and there are many more.
+Here are ten of my favourite homemade parrot toys, and there are many more.
 The only limit is your imagination and taking reasonable safety precautions.

 We keep hooks screwed into the picture rails of our rooms where the birds have access in their out of cage time.
 Ropes are attached at either end.